Thermadiag/seq/docs/latency_benchmark.md

 -	`std::unordered_set`: the standard C++ hash table using chaining.
 We use the msvc implementation which is quite performant considering its requirements (and compared to libstdc++ one),
 -	[seq::radix_hash_set](radix_tree.md): *seq* library hash table based on VART and using incremental rehash.

-As far as I know, all hash tables use a factor 2 growth policy.
+As far as I know, all hash tables use a factor of 2 growth policy.

 All benchmarks ran on an *Intel(R) Core(TM) i7-10850H* at 2.70GHz and were compiled with msvc 19.44.35219.

 ## Memory peak benchmark

 The first benchmark measures the memory peak of each hash table based on the number of elements it contains.
 For that we insert 10M integers of 64 bits in each table using `seq::hasher` hash function.
-Every 10000 insertions, the program peak memory reach so far is recorded.
-Therefore, we do NOT see the release of memory happening at the end of rehash, which is Ok since we are only interseted in the memory peak.
+Every 10000 insertions, the program memory peak is recorded.
+Therefore, we do NOT see the release of memory happening at the end of rehash, which is Ok since we are only interested in the memory peak.
 The following graph shows the memory peak in MB based on the number of inserted values for each hash table.
-The maximum memory reached is displayed in the legend.

 ![MemoryPeak](images/memory_peak.svg)